Heather Wilson facts for kids

 Tenure

 Wilson was the first woman to represent New Mexico since Georgia Lusk in the 1940s.
-Wilson was a member of the Republican Main Street Partnership, a coalition of centrist Republican leaders.
+She served as a member of the Republican Main Street Partnership, a coalition of centrist Republican leaders.
 Wilson has appeared on HBO's Real Time with Bill Maher.

 On October 10, 2002, together with 213 other Republicans and 81 Democrats, Wilson voted in favor of authorizing the use of military force against Iraq.